 On this hike, you will get to see three impressive waterfalls along the Presque Isle River.
 It’s a great hike that is a great bang for your effort.

 What you will love about this hike is your ability to walk down and get up close and personal with some of the waterfalls.
-The landscape allows you to step out onto rocks to explore the falls easily.
+The landscape allows you to easily step out onto rocks to explore the falls.